 Hybrid implants are more likely to be prescribed if a you suffer from high-frequency hearing loss, making you unable to process sounds such as birdsong or certain consonants in everyday speech.
 They tend to preserve residual hearing at lower frequencies.

-Auditory Brainstem Implants (ABIs) are another option in some cases.
+Auditory brainstem implants (ABIs) are another option in some cases.
 These implants are suitable for patients with damaged auditory nerves, transmitting signals directly to the brain.

 When you undergo a cochlear implantation procedure, you can expect a period of 4-6 weeks in between hospital visits.
 In that time, patients tend to reduce their workload and activities as the healing process takes place.
 Some mild pain around the incision area is normal and usually lasts for a week at most, although swelling behind the ear can last for the full 6 weeks.

 On the day that the implant is activated, audiologists will need to calibrate the device, so you can expect a relatively long appointment while the implant is set up.
-During this time, noises will be played into your ear as specialists create an auditory "map".
+During this time, noises will be played into your ear as specialists create an auditory 'map'.
 This map then becomes the template for the implant's processor, governing how it transmits signals to the auditory nerve.

 After the initial fitting, most patients need to return a few times for further assessments and calibrations, with gaps of one month between appointments being common.

-However, as soon as the implant is activated, you can expect significant and often life-changing improvements in your hearing.
+However, as soon as the implant is activated, you can expect significant and often life-changing improvements to your hearing.
 Sounds may feel strange at first, but hearing tends to become normalised with further fittings.
-You may also be asked to keep a record of how they experience high and low-frequency sounds.
+You may also be asked to keep a record of how you experience high and low-frequency sounds.
 Every little piece of information can help audiologists, so diligently keeping a hearing journal is recommended.